Statistical inference for Gumbel Type-II distribution under simple step-stress life test using Type-II censoring: Real Data Analysis

+To check the goodness-of-fit of this data to the Gumbel Type-II distribution, K-S test has been employed.
+From this test, we observe the K-S distance is $0.1016$ and the corresponding $p$-value is $0.9855$.
+The MLEs of the model parameters for complete real data set are $\widehat{\alpha}=4.0172$ and $\widehat{\lambda}=6.0221$.
+For this data set, the K-S distance and $p$-value (in bracket) corresponding to Weibull and exponential distributions are $0.1849 (0.5009)$ and $0.4395 (0.0008)$, respectively.
+This represents that the given data set fits the Gumbel Type-II distribution better than Weibull and exponential distributions.
+Also, for the purpose of goodness-of-fit test, empirical CDF plot, P-P plot, Q-Q plot, theoretical density with histogram plot and boxplot are considered in Figure $3$ and Figure $4$.

-Different simple step-stress samples based Type-II censoring scheme are considered by using different values of $\tau$, $\beta$ and $r$ when $\alpha=0.75$ and $\lambda= 2.5$.
-In Table $\ref{T8}$ computed values of the MLEs, Bayes estimates based on SEL and LL functions, average length of asymptotic confidence intervals and HPD credible intervals based on the real data set are tabulated.
+Different simple step-stress samples based Type-II censoring scheme are considered by using different values of $\beta$ and $r$ when $\alpha=4.0172$, $\lambda= 6.0221$ and $\tau=2$.
+In Table $\ref{T10}$ computed values of the MLEs, Bayes estimates based on SEL and LL functions, average length of ACIs, BCIs and HPD credible intervals based on the real data set are tabulated.
 It is observed that the Bayes estimates perform better than MLEs.
-Further it has been noticed that the HPD credible interval performs better than asymptotic confidence intervals.
+Further it has been noticed that the HPD credible interval performs better than asymptotic and bootstrap confidence intervals.
+From Table $\ref{T11}$, we can conclude that censoring plan under consideration $\beta=0.25$ and $r=17$ is the optimal plan according to the above discussed three optimality criteria among the other considered censoring plans.